 Faculty members are empowered to set expectations that the classroom will be a place of respectful discourse free from harassment and threats, and faculty may manage the classroom accordingly.

-For additional information on addressing disruptions, the Office of Academic Affairs Guide to Assist Disruptive or Distressed Individuals provides information and resources.
+For additional information on addressing disruptions, the Guide to Assist Distressed Individuals provides information and resources.

 After an investigation, including consultation with the instructor and the student in question, the chair (or other appropriate administrative official) may disenroll a student from a course if the student presents a clear and present threat of bodily harm or injury to the instructor or fellow students, or, after warning, continues to engage in disruptive conduct, either of which results in impairment of teaching or learning processes.

 If, after attempting to resolve the difficulty by informal means, the department chair (or other appropriate administrative official) deems disenrollment necessary, the affected student shall be notified in writing.
-The notice shall be delivered by hand or sent through ordinary mail to the student at the last address supplied.
+The notice shall be delivered by hand or sent through the United States Postal Service to the student at the last address supplied.

-Copies of the disenrollment action shall be sent to the dean of the instructional college, the dean of the student's college, the office of the university registrar, and the office of student affairs.
-The student may appeal to the executive vice president and provost or designee for waiver of disenrollment, provided the appeal is filed within ten days of the disenrollment action.
+Copies of the disenrollment action shall be sent to the dean of the instructional college, the dean of the student’s college, the Office of the University Registrar, and the Office of Student Life.
+The student may appeal to the executive vice president and provost or designee for waiver of disenrollment, provided the appeal is filed within 10 days of the disenrollment action.
 The executive vice president and provost shall make final determination on the appeal within seven days.
 See Faculty Rule 3335-8-33.

-To aid in communication to students, faculty, and staff, downloadable fact sheets and posters about how to respond to Buckeye Alerts can be found at Public Safety website.
+To aid in communication to students, faculty, and staff, the Department of Public Safety provides downloadable fact sheets and posters about how to respond to Buckeye Alerts.

 Buckeye Alerts, sent via text message, are issued when it is determined that the campus community needs to take immediate action to remain safe.
 Such instances could include, but are not limited to, an active shooter or a severe weather event.
 The Alert may contain specific information and action you should take, such as Shelter in Place (“Stay away from windows.
 In a lecture hall or classroom, shut, lock or barricade the door.
 Do not allow access to anyone other than police or any public safety official”) or Run.
 Hide.
 Fight (“If you can get out, run: escape or evacuate.
 If you cannot get out safely, find a place to hide.
 Turn out lights and lock or barricade doors.
 As a last resort if your life is at risk, fight with aggression to disarm or incapacitate the aggressor.”)